• About Texas Travel Talk

 4. Enjoy Boo At The Zoo

-Zoos around the state put together Boo at the Zoo that both kids and adults will enjoy.
+Zoos around the state host Boo at the Zoo events that both kids and adults will enjoy.
 The Fort Worth Zoo, Houston Zoo, Austin Zoo, San Antonio Zoo, and Abilene Zoo all host this event the weekend leading up to Halloween.
-The events features treat stations, animal shows, pumpkin patches, carnival games, costume, and more.
+The events feature treat stations, animal shows, pumpkin patches, carnival games, costumes, and more.
 Boo at the Zoo is a fun, family-friendly activity where guests can participate in Halloween activities for a spooky good time.

 Wine lovers can stop at any of the almost 100 wineries off Highway 290 for a fun day of wine tasting, food pairings, vineyard tours, whiskey tasting, and even a wine safari.